Sustainability

 Mahmoud

 When companies talk about "AI transformation," they invariably describe a beginning: a pilot launch, a production rollout, a system integration.
 Press releases celebrate deployments.
 Case studies detail initial results.
-Executives tout early wins.

 What they rarely discuss—what they almost never discuss—is what happens afterward.

-The organizations still benefiting from their AI models five years after deployment understand this truth intimately.
+The organizations still benefiting from their AI models five years after deployment understand this intimately.
 They've built systems designed not just to work, but to endure.
 Meanwhile, their competitors are trapped in an exhausting cycle: building models, watching them decay, rebuilding from scratch, and wondering why AI never delivers lasting value.

 AI for the long haul isn't about building smarter—it's about building systems that last.